lenhatquang97/lenhatquang97/README.md

 ## Welcome to my Github profile 👋

-Welcome to my profile.

-I'm a mobile developer, mostly target Kotlin and Java.
-I also have some kinda-learning experiences about Flutter.
+I'm a mobile developer, mostly target Kotlin.
+Besides, I'm on my way to become a full stack engineer.

-- 🌱 I’m currently learning to master Kotlin and Android.
-- 🌱 I’m currently learning SwiftUI and Golang.
-- 🌱 My blog's: https://lenhatquang97.github.io/.
-I will update this content in English soon...

-## Yayyy!!
+- I'm on my way to learning some new concepts about Cloud like Amazon Web Services.

+## Welcome to my profile

 ![Hello](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)